Below please find answers to some of the most frequently asked questions about the Working Worldwide Program.

 Please visit the IRS website for more information.

-If you have further questions or would like clarification about information found here, please email firstname.lastname@example.org or call Drake International at (515) 271-2084.
+If you have further questions or would like clarification about information found here, please email Nathan Jacobson at email@example.com or call Drake International at (515) 271-2084.
+Please note that at this time, Drake International staff are working remotely and encourage communication via email whenever possible.